respondcreate/django-versatileimagefield/docs/writing_custom_sizers_and_filters.rst

 ====================================

-Any ``process_image`` method you write should *always* return a ``StringIO`` instance comprised of raw image data.
+Any ``process_image`` method you write should *always* return a ``BytesIO`` instance comprised of raw image data.
 The actual image file will be written to your field's storage class via the ``save_image`` method.
 Note how ``save_kwargs`` is passed into PIL's ``Image.save`` method in the examples above, this ensures PIL knows how to write this